- U.S.-China trade has exploded in the two decades since China joined the World Trade Organization.

 Though the trade relationship has undoubtedly brought benefits, it has also presented the United States and other countries with a host of problems.

 Manufacturing job losses.
-Research led by economists David Autor, David Dorn, and Gordon Hanson found that the disruption from boosting trade with China, the so-called China Shock, was more pronounced than that from increased trade with other countries, such as Japan.
+Research led by economists David Autor, David Dorn, and Gordon Hanson found that the costs of boosting trade with China, the so-called China Shock, were more pronounced than those from increased trade with other countries, such as Japan.
 This was due to the speed at which imports rose, the vast size of China’s low-wage workforce, and the range of affected industries.
 Their research shows that political polarization also increased in the areas of the country most harmed by competition with China, which some analysts say helped to spur the rise of Donald Trump and populist political forces.
 CFR’s Edward Alden and other experts say the United States lacks effective policies for managing these economic disruptions.

-Technology transfers.
-U.S. policymakers are increasingly worried about Chinese efforts to acquire U.S. technology to achieve Beijing’s industrial policy goals and bolster China’s military.
-Washington has repeatedly accused Beijing of requiring American companies to share their technologies as a condition of doing business in China, known as forced technology transfer.
-Government-backed hackers have also stolen IP from U.S. companies to help rival Chinese firms.
-U.S. regulators have become wary about Chinese investment in U.S. high-tech companies and critical infrastructure.
+National security.
+U.S. policymakers are increasingly worried about Chinese efforts to acquire sensitive U.S. technology to achieve Beijing’s industrial policy goals and bolster China’s military.
+U.S. officials have repeatedly accused Beijing of stealing IP and requiring American companies to share their technologies as a condition of doing business in China, known as forced technology transfer.
+Wary of espionage, Washington has also raised concerns that U.S. companies that use Chinese technology could put U.S. national security at risk.

 Subsidization and state-owned enterprises.
 To achieve its economic goals, the Chinese government has poured subsidies into a range of industries with the aim of creating “national champion” companies.
 Some experts argue that these subsidies are wasteful, but they can be disruptive to other countries whose companies cannot compete against such levels of state support.
 The United States argues that many Chinese state-owned enterprises are effectively arms of the government and, unlike their private competitors, do not make decisions based on market forces.